FareHarbor/fh-sites-take-home-challenge/challenge-js/README.md

 #### Make sure you are in the `/challenge-js` directory.

-This repository includes a `package.json` file which will install PHPUnit.
+This repository includes a `package.json` file which will install Mocha.
 [If you don't have npm, you can find instructions on installing it here.](https://www.npmjs.com/get-npm) It also includes a default mocha configuration.
 After running `npm install` you should be able to run:

 - `npm test`